task-proxemics/XLeRobot/Software.md

 # Software
 > [!NOTE]
 > The first preview verison of XLeRobot doesn't have codes yet (will rollout within a month), so currently it 100% rely on the Lekiwi codebase.
-When the new code comes out ,it will take less than 5 minutes to migrate over.
+When the new code comes out, it will take less than 5 minutes to migrate over.

 ## Finish everything required on Lekiwi